 Santa Teresa Mountains and Aravaipa Canyon – At the present time access is very limited in these areas.
-Buford Canyon, Forest Service road #94 and the Sand Tank road are the only points available.
+Forest Service road #94 and the Sand Tank road and the ET Ranch are the only points available.
 It would beneficial to scout these locations prior to the hunt.

 Pre-season scouting and quality optics are essential.
 Also, obtain a United States Forest Service map for the Coronado National Forest that covers the Pinaleno Mountains, Winchester and Galiuro Mountains.

 Overview: Deer numbers are fair with pre-scouting being highly recommended for a successful hunt.
 Mule deer are not found in the timber and high elevations of the Pinaleno Mountains along Hwy 366.
 Greasewood Mtn located in the Southern Pinaleno’s between Willcox and SR. 266 (Stockton Pass Rd.) is a recommended area.
 Some deer are concentrated around the apple orchards south of Bonita and on the flats leading to the mountainous areas along Hwy 191.
 The lower elevations between Bonita and the Aravaipa area are also popular mule-deer hunting localities.